 These audits provided information on the most commonly wasted foods and the costs of food waste to households.
 Bin audits were undertaken in Auckland, Waipa, New Plymouth, Wellington, Selwyn District and the Canterbury region.

-The results of the national research can be viewed here.
+The results of the national research undertaken in 2013 can be viewed here.

 The aim of this survey was to provide nationally representative data on attitudes and behaviours that lead to food waste.
 The information was used to inform the development and evaluation of national and local campaigns to raise awareness of food waste.
 The survey provided greater insight into why people waste food, their attitudes and perceptions.
 Specifically, it explored the barriers and benefits influencing a set of target behaviours that we believe are the main causes of food waste.
 Building on the qualitative work, it sought to understand the relative strength of these barriers and benefits, and how they operate at a whole of population level.
 The survey was completed in September 2014 with 1,365 participants.

-The results of this research can be viewed here.
+The results of the research in 2013 can be viewed here.

 These provide insight into why food is being thrown out.
 Households were asked to keep a diary for one week and record: